aaron-grau/curic/sql/projects/polls_app/README.md

 **N.B.** Remember, Rails 5 automatically validates the presence of belongs_to associations.

-### User can't create multiple responses to the same question
+### User Can't Create Multiple Responses To The Same Question

 We will write a custom validation method, `not_duplicate_response`, to check that the `respondent` has not previously answered this question.